 Before join the board with City Gates Ministries in 2019, Ed served as project manager on several City Gates mobile home renovation projects.
 He loves the enthusiasm and generosity of the local faith community in contributing to this work, and the incredible impact this has on the lives of individuals and families who may otherwise be without stable housing.
-As board member, Ed’s appreciation has grown for the unique role City Gates has in bringing local church, business and municipal resources to the many needs in our community, always with a “hand up” rather than “hand out” approach.
+As a board member, Ed’s appreciation has grown for the unique role City Gates has in bringing local church, business and municipal resources to the many needs in our community, always with a “hand up” rather than “hand out” approach.

 Ed has a Masters of Divinity degree and served in pastoral ministry from 1989-1994 in the Chicago area.
 He joined State Farm Insurance in 1995, and is now an Estimatics Section Manager with responsibility for 14 states in the Northwest, Mountain States and Upper Midwest regions.
 Since 2008, Ed has been an active member of Olympia Christian Reformed Church in a variety of leadership and ministry roles.

 Ed and his wife Dona, a special need preschool teacher with Olympia City Schools have two sons, Justin and Kevin, and one daughter, Erin.
 Justin and his wife Liz and given them a beautiful granddaughter, Nora, and are expecting a grandson, Isaac, in May.

 Carlos Mejia Rodriguez was born in Honduras and graduated as Family Physician at Universidad San Carlos de Guatemala and was incorporated to practice in Honduras by the Universidad Nacional Autonoma de Honduras where practiced for 17 years in the private and public sector as Emergency Room and Labor and Deliveries (LDR) doctor.
 His focus as a professional have been providing quality health services to children and families, disadvantaged groups such as indigenous, refugees and migrants, miners, farmworkers, rural, and low income neighborhoods.